vulpes-vulpes/batr/README.md

 do.

-Once you have your files organised as outlined above, use the import_logs function to add them to an existing RDATA file, or a new one.
+Once you have your files organised as outlined above, use the ‘import_logs’ function to add them to an existing RDATA file, or a new one.

 ## Other Functions: